machavezg9/FirstJavaProgram/README.md

 <br>1.
 Pull data and scan for results from lottery server txt file. <bold>75%</bold>
 <br>2.
 Capitalize the outputs first letters using apache or a loop. <bold>0%</bold>
 <br>3.
 Convert code to utilize a UI. <bold>10%</bold>
+<br>4.
+Create a trend to randomize numbers for choosing lottery numbers by statistical data. <bold>0%</bold>
 </body>
 </html>